ComputerArcades/HealFolio/README.md

 Examples of features that facilitate serviceability include:

--Help desk notification of exceptional events (e.g., by electronic mail or by sending text to a pager) -Network monitoring
+-Help desk notification of exceptional events (e.g., by electronic mail or by sending text to a pager).

--Documentation
+-Network monitoring.

+-Documentation.

--Event logging / Tracing (software)
+-Event logging / Tracing (software).

--Logging of program state, such as
+-Logging of program state, such as.

-  -Execution path and/or local and global variables -Procedure entry and exit, optionally with incoming and return variable values (see: subroutine) -Exception block entry, optionally with local state (see: exception handling) -Software upgrade
+   -Execution path and/or local and global variables.

+   -Procedure entry and exit, optionally with incoming and return variable values (see: subroutine).

+   -Exception block entry, optionally with local state (see: exception handling).

+-Software upgrade.

--Graceful degradation, where the product is designed to allow recovery from exceptional events without intervention by         technical support staff
+-Graceful degradation, where the product is designed to allow recovery from exceptional events without intervention by         technical support staff.

--Hardware replacement or upgrade planning, where the product is designed to allow efficient hardware upgrades with minimal     computer system downtime (e.g., hotswap components.)
+-Hardware replacement or upgrade planning, where the product is designed to allow efficient hardware upgrades with minimal     computer system downtime (e.g., hotswap components).

 ##### 3.3.5 Implementation